The following plan was adopted by the MSCA Executive Board

 - Collaborate and support school counselor educator programs and their graduate students.

-- Hold an annual meeting of the membership each spring at the Spring Conference.
+- Hold an bi-annual meetings of the membership each spring at the Fall and Spring Conferences.

 - Facilitate leadership development among the membership, to include non-board positions such as legislative advocacy and conference chairs.